dgonzalb/BambooPaymentDoc/content/en/Payouts/Overview/_index.md

 * ***Flexibility*** - You or your payee can assume the payout fee.

 ## Payout models
-Bamboo Payouts offers three models that means a combination of origin and destination currency.
+Bamboo Payouts offers four models that represent a combination of source and destination currencies.

 * **USD to Local (USD2L)**: the payout is requested in US Dollars and the payee receives the funds in local currency.
 * **Local to Local (L2L)**: the payout is requested in local currency and the payee receives the funds in local currency.
 In this model, the country of origin and recipient must be the same.
+* **USD to USD (USD2USD)**: The payout is requested in U.S. dollars and the beneficiary receives the funds in U.S. dollars.
-* **USD to USD (USD2USD)**: the payout is requested in US Dollars and the payee receives the funds in US Dollars.
-Currently, this model is only available in Peru and Uruguay.
+* **Local to Local (L2L) with USD balance**: the payout is requested in local currency and the beneficiary receives the funds in local currency, but the balance is held in USD.

 ## Coverage